bellingcat/toolkit/gitbook/tools/wayback-machine-downloader/README.md

 ---
-description: A brief one-line description of the tool.
+description: Download an entire website from the Wayback Machine.
 ---

 # Wayback Machine Downloader